rjsears/GardenPi/enclosure/readme.md

 <br><hr>

 ### Sainsmart 5V 2A 8-Channel Solid State Relay Module (High Level Trigger) x 4
 One thing I have learned in my past projects with a lot of electrical and sensors, mechanical relays can cause interference in various parts of the system.
 I chased a problem wit my pool control project where every time I triggered my mechanical relay, I would get weird reading and other glitches, even with optoisolated mechanical relays.
 I moved to solid-state relays and never looked back.
+These relays are 2A max which is more than enough to power a sprinkler valve.

 <img src="https://github.com/rjsears/GardenPi/blob/master/images/gardenpi_ss_relays_8.jpg" alt="GardenPi SS Relays" height="175" width="350">
 Purchase Location: <a href="https://smile.amazon.com/gp/product/B00ZZW7MI6/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1">Amazon.com</a><br>